Information on this page is for customers in

 What charging technologies qualify?

 There are many technologies that can participate in this program, and this list is always expanding as EV manufacturers expand their capabilities and more smart chargers come into existence.
 All EV owners with a level 2 charger (Networked or non-Networked) should be able to participate in the program.
-Please refer to Section 6 of the Program Participation Guide for information on eligibility and information on the types of devices and vehicles that can participate.

 What does it typically cost to install a Level 2 EV charging station at my home?